 With its current patterns of consumption and production, Switzerland uses natural resources to an extent that exceeds the earth's ability to regenerate them and the planetary boundaries.
 If all countries were to consume as much as Switzerland does, it would take almost three Earths to sustain such consumption.

-3. Progress in Switzerland, increasing impact abroad (state)
+3. Progress in Switzerland, high impact abroad (state)

 Despite economic growth, the total environmental impact of the per-capita Swiss consumption fell by 19% between 1996 and 2015 (decoupling).
 It also fell in absolute terms but by only 6% as a result of population growth.

 This reduction is partly due to domestic successes in areas such as air pollution control, protection of the ozone layer and water protection.
-At the same time, however, the environmental impact abroad has increased.
 Because most of our products and raw materials are imported, an increasing proportion of the environmental impacts generated by Swiss consumption arise abroad.
 In 2015, the impact abroad accounted for 73% of the total impact, compared with 58% in 1996.

 The global impacts of Swiss consumption are primarily at the expense of the climate and biodiversity: